ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/uchicago/cc-snapshot/20250724-zahratm/index.md

 After improving the usability of the cc-snapshot tool, the next phase of the project focuses on addressing key performance bottlenecks.
 Currently, the snapshotting process can be slow and resource-intensive, which makes it less practical for frequent use especially with large environments.

 **Problem 1: Slow Image Compression** The current implementation uses the qcow2 image format with zlib compression, which is single-threaded and often inefficient for large disk images.
 This leads to long snapshot creation times and high CPU usage.

-**Solution** I will benchmark and compare different compression strategies, specifically qcow2 with no compression, qcow2 with zstd compression, which is faster and multi-threaded and raw image format, which has no compression but may benefit from simpler processing These tests will help determine which method provides the best tradeoff between speed, size, and resource usage.
+**Solution**: I will benchmark and compare different compression strategies, specifically qcow2 with no compression, qcow2 with zstd compression, which is faster and multi-threaded and raw image format, which has no compression but may benefit from simpler processing These tests will help determine which method provides the best tradeoff between speed, size, and resource usage.

 **Problem 2: Suboptimal Storage Backend** Snapshots are currently uploaded to Glance, which can be slow and unreliable.
 Uploading large images can take several minutes, and this slows down the user workflow.

-**Solution** I will compare Glance with a faster alternative, the Object Store.
+**Solution**: I will compare Glance with a faster alternative, the Object Store.
 Smaller, compressed images may upload significantly faster to the Object Store (e.g., 30 seconds vs. 2 minutes).
 By measuring upload speeds and reliability, I can recommend a better default or optional backend for users.

 ## How I will Measure Performance

 To understand the impact of different strategies, I will collect detailed metrics across three stages:
-1. Image creation – How long it takes to build the image, depending on compression and format
+1. Image creation: How long it takes to build the image, depending on compression and format
-2. Image upload – How quickly the snapshot can be transferred to Glance or Object Store
+2. Image upload: How quickly the snapshot can be transferred to Glance or Object Store
-3. Instance boot time – How fast a new instance can start from that image (compressed formats must be decompressed) I will run multiple tests for each scenario and record performance metrics like CPU usage, memory usage, disk throughput, and total time for each step.
+3. Instance boot time: How fast a new instance can start from that image (compressed formats must be decompressed)

+I will run multiple tests for each scenario and record performance metrics like CPU usage, memory usage, disk throughput, and total time for each step.
 This will help identify the most efficient and practical configuration for real-world use.

-##Conclusion
+## Conclusion

 Addressing the current usability and performance issues in cc-snapshot is essential to improving the overall user experience.
 By making the tool easier to use, faster, and more flexible, we can support researchers and developers who depend on reproducible computing for their work.
 So far, I’ve worked on enhancing the tool’s interface, adding testing support, and refactoring the codebase for better maintainability.
 In the next phase, I’ll be focusing on benchmarking different compression methods, image formats, and storage backends to improve speed and efficiency.
 These improvements will help make cc-snapshot a more powerful and user-friendly tool for the scientific community.
 Stay tuned for the next update and thank you for following my journey!